ivovivanov/k8s-intro/Pod/README.md

 # POD
 Pod is the smallest working unit in terms of Kubernetes (K8S).
-A pod can contain one or more container which share the same namespace and network.
+A pod can contain one or more containers which share the same starage and network.
+Containers in a single pod always share the same context and definition.

 Pod can be created by:
 ```